A Republic, Not an Empire: Summary

-Buchanan's tone in the work has been characterized as "hypernationalistic".
 Central to the book's argument is that the United States should follow the foreign policy philosophy espoused by George Washington, that of noninterventionism and a focus instead on domestic issues.
 Buchanan continues that in recent years, the US's foreign policy "has become hopelessly overextended".
 In contrast, he contends that former presidents such as Woodrow Wilson, Franklin Roosevelt, Harry Truman, John F. Kennedy, and Bill Clinton sought "liberal internationalism" in which the United States would be part of worldwide governing bodies.
 The New York Times disputed this characterization of the presidents' ideology.
 Buchanan critiques the US's involvement in the North Atlantic Treaty Organization (NATO) and the Treaty of Rio, and questions for instance, in the event that Vietnam should be attacked, "Why should Americans be first to die in any second Korean war?"
 He also argues that America's trade deficit has enriched countries with interests contrary to those of the United States, citing the example of China's providing Russia with military equipment.

 For remedies to the issue, Buchanan proposes that the US remove troops from Japan and South Korea, while continuing to offer them access to weapons and strategic support; that the US scale back its involvement in the United Nations, particularly its Law of the Sea agreement and International Criminal Court; and that US trade agreements be rewritten to favor American businesses.
 He also outlines several global conflicts which he fears might grow into world wars, such as "a second Balkan war, a second Korean war, a second Gulf war, a China-Taiwan war".
 Buchanan argues that US involvement in any of these conflicts would be unjustified.
 He also suggests that all American troops should be removed from Europe.
 Additionally, he claims that the United States should greatly restrict its immigration, positing that "America will cease to be a First World nation by 2040", a claim which The New York Times characterized as "clearly equating capability with race and national origin".

 Buchanan offers commentary on historical events throughout American history.
 He defends the United States' "tearing away of the Southwest and California from Mexico", deeming criticism of the act "but another lie in the Blame America First series".
 He argues that many historical advocates of the America First movement were unfairly deemed bigots, and cites passages in which said figures and organizations condemned bigotry.
 He goes on to criticize American and British involvement in World War II using a series of what the American Prospect and Foreign Affairs both referred to as "what-if" propositions.